Use these sites to gain a better understanding of COVID-19, its impact and best practices for your operation.

 - Added availability of cleaning supplies at the point of checkout and other high traffic areas

-- Smart Foodservice employees that feel more comfortable doing so are allowed to wear masks during their working shifts.
+- Smart Foodservice employees are required to wear an approved masks during their working shifts.

 - Increase the cleaning of frequent touch-points, including the registers and pin pads at the point of checkout.
 If the product supply is limited, a bleach solution will be used.